esboych/cpmm-tezos/README.md

-The prject is a minimalistic setup of a one-way AMM ie a smart contract enabling distribution of FA1.2 and FA2 compatible tokens in exchange of native ones.
+The project is a minimalistic implementation of a one-way AMM ie a smart contract enabling distribution of FA1.2 and FA2 compatible tokens in exchange of native ones.

 The repository is a monorepo containing frontend, contracts and infrastucture code.